-Projects in synergy with young researchers and renown scholars, with public and private institutions in the field of archeology, ancient studies and the protection of cultural heritage, in the Mediterranean and the Middle East
+Projects in synergy with young researchers and renowned scholars, with public and private institutions in the field of archeology, ancient studies and the protection of cultural heritage, in the Mediterranean and the Middle East

 CAMNES (Center for Ancient Mediterranean and Near Eastern Studies) was founded in Florence in 2010 with the aim of working in academia (research, education, communication) in relation to the ancient cultures of the Mediterranean and the Near East.